 Since analysts and data scientists only analyze data from business operations and do not build systems to perform the operations themselves, analytical workloads only require read-only queries and batch-write data loads.

-By contrast, transactional workloads generally do not involve aggregates over multiple objects.
+By contrast, transactional workloads generally don’t involve aggregates over multiple objects.
 Instead, software engineers are usually most concerned with managing the state of one object at a time.
 Objects include any entity represented by a row in a table, such as “a user” or “an order.”

-Analytical workloads involve:
+Analytical databases involve:

 - Calculating complex aggregate functions